 E2E encryption like this is important when even the US government can’t protect itself from massive data breaches.

 As you will see, some services do not use PGP or OpenPGP to encrypt their messages.
-These have their own pluses and minuses, as we will discuss in the relevant mini-reviews.
+These have their own pros and cons, which we will mention in the mini review section.

 The vulnerability of browser-based email

 Many email clients run in your browser.
-This is great in that you don’t need to install any separate email app, and you’ll know your email client is always up to date since it gets loaded anew whenever you launch it.
+This is convenient since you don’t need to install any separate email app, and you know your email client is always up to date since it gets loaded anew whenever you launch it.

-However, there are still vulnerability issues to consider, even if you are using a secure browser.
+However, there are still safety issues to consider, even if you are using a secure browser.
 The encryption libraries used in web browsers can be vulnerable to attack through various means.
-On the other hand, the email services know about the vulnerabilities and take steps to protect against them so you will get some protection there.
+On the other hand, the email services know about this weak points and take steps to protect them.

 No Gmail alternative is perfect

 I was looking for email providers that could tick all the boxes above.
 This was easier said than done.
-In the end, I settled for 10 quality email services that, depending on your circumstances and exact needs, could serve as viable alternatives to Gmail.
+In the end, I settled for 10 quality email services that, depending on your needs and circumstances, could serve as viable alternatives to Gmail.

-While Gmail is of course an email program, it can do much more than send and receive messages and manage contacts.
+While Gmail is known as an email service, it can do much more than just send and receive messages and manage contacts.
 It has a calendar, notes, and tasks features as well.
-If you are looking to move from Gmail to a new email service, and use one or more of these non-email features, it would make sense to look for a service that duplicates those services.
+If you are looking for a reliable Gmail alternative, and use one or more of these non-email features, it would make sense to focus on services that also offer these tools.

-Some of the email services we are about to talk about have all those capabilities.
-Some are more bare-bones.
-Knowing which of those non-email capabilities you want will help you narrow the list to include just your best Gmail alternatives.
+Some of the email services we’ll talk about have all those capabilities.
+Others are more minimalistic.
+Knowing which features you want in your Gmail alternative will help you narrow down your options.

 Nice to haves